-Education and Examination Regulations Master Water Technology (joint degree) 2014-2015 (general section)
+Education and Examination Regulations Master Water Technology (joint degree) 2015-2016 (general section)

-The Education and Examination Regulations (EER) are a legally required set of regulations (Article 7.13 WHW) that provides students with information about and establishes regulations concerning their study programme MSc Water Technology.
+The Education and Examination Regulations (EER) are a legally required set of regulations (Article 7.13 WHW) that provides students with information about and establishes regulations concerning their programme MSc Water Technology ("MWT").
 The EER consists of two parts: a general section and the Study Handbook.
-For each study programme, the Study Handbook describes the learning objectives, the programme structure and planning and provides detailed information on all courses and the corresponding interim exams offered within this study programme.
+The Study Handbook describes the learning objectives, the programme structure and planning of the MWT programme and provides detailed information on all courses and the corresponding interim examinations offered within this programme.
 The EER is part of the Student Charter, which contains a number of other regulations applicable to students.
+When following a free choice course offered at one of the partner universities or another university, the EER of that university will apply to practical aspects regarding the specific course, like the resit possibilities and assessment etc. Of course the MWT EER will remain applicable where it concerns the relation of this free choice course to the individual examination programme of the student.

-In addition to the EER, the Examining Board has adopted Regulations and Guidelines in which the procedures regarding interim examinations and the tasks and authorities of the Examining Board and examiners are specified.
+In addition to the EER, the Examining Board has adopted Rules and Regulations in which the procedures regarding interim examinations and the tasks and authorities of the Examining Board and examiners are specified.
 The most important topics relate to registration and withdrawal for interim examinations, assessment and standards for interim examinations, various approval procedures, exemption procedures, rules for graduating 'cum laude', maintaining order during interim examinations and measures in case of fraud.